gimbo/cheeto/README.md

 ### Cheat sheet location

-`cheeto` looks for cheat sheets in a single (flat) folder; that is specified as follows:
+`cheeto` looks for cheat sheets (which are just files whose name contains the text `cheatsheet`) in a single folder and its children, recursively; that  root is specified as follows:

 * By the `--path`/`-p` command line argument if set.
 * Otherwise, by the `CHEETO_DATA_PATH` env var if set (here, `~` will be expanded).